tkw1536/PreJsPy/tests/README.md

 This directory contains test cases for PreJsPy.
 The files are are shared between languages.

+A manifest of all files can be found in `_manifest.json`.
+This file is automatically read by all the testing code to find all other test files.

 Each file is encoded in json, and contains an array of test cases.
 Each test case looks like (typescript syntax):